 Intentional movements can also be utilized to send messages.
 Gestures such as waving and pointing can be used to communicate a message quickly.
-Gestures are not always universal, however, and may differ depending on geographic location or culture.
+However, gestures are not always universal and may differ depending on geographic location or culture.

 Physical space can also be a nonverbal way to communicate or reinforce a message.
-Everyone has a need for personal space, although the amount of space you need can depend on who you’re talking to and the situation.
+Everyone needs personal space, although the amount of space you need can depend on who you’re talking to and the situation.

 Standing very close to another person can send different messages depending on the situation.
 In some cases, it might convey affection.
 In other cases, it might be a way to exert dominance or intimidation.
 Cultural factors can also affect personal space needs.

-Physical contact can also be used to send a message, whether it’s a handshake or a pat on the shoulder.
-Touch provides safety and comfort that is essential for healthy development during childhood.
+Physical contact can also be used to send a message, whether a handshake or a pat on the shoulder.
+Touch provides safety and comfort, essential for healthy childhood development.

 In adulthood, the way people utilize touch may depend on their sex.
-Where women are more likely to express care or comfort through touch, men are more likely to use it as a way to assert dominance or control.
+Where women are more likely to express care or comfort through touch, men are more likely to use it to assert dominance or control.

 Importance of Nonverbal Communication

-- Relationships: Nonverbals behaviors can also be important in relationships.
+- Relationships: Nonverbal behaviors can also be important in relationships.
 These signals can convey attention and affection.
 Or they can be used to express anger and distrust.

 - Therapy: Nonverbal communication also plays a pivotal role in the therapeutic process.
 A therapist’s nonverbal signals can convey interest in a person’s story and can help make the individual feel comfortable and willing to open up.

 Therapists also pay attention to their client’s body language and other nonverbal signals.
-For example, they might note when what someone is saying doesn’t align with their body movements.
+For example, they might note when someone is words don’t align with their body movements.

 How to Improve Your Nonverbal Communication

-If you feel like your nonverbal communication skills could use some improvement, there are things you can do to learn how to communicate more effectively through your body language and other nonverbal signals.
+If you feel like your nonverbal communication skills could improve, there are things you can do to learn how to communicate more effectively through your body language and other nonverbal signals.
 Some things that may help include: